rajat1103/Predictive-Failure-Analysis-for-Proactive-Maintenance/README.md

 Performance Evaluation: The model's performance was measured using standard regression metrics.

-Results and Outcomes 📈
+Results and Outcomes
 The model achieved a Mean Absolute Error (MAE) of 29.63 and a Root Mean Squared Error (RMSE) of 41.45.

 This means the model's predictions for the RUL were, on average, off by about 30 cycles, which is a strong result for this dataset.

-Technologies Used 💻
+Technologies Used
 Language: Python

 Libraries: Pandas, NumPy, Scikit-learn

-How to Run the Code 🚀
+Steps to run the code:
 Clone this repository to your local machine.

 Install the required libraries: pip install pandas numpy scikit-learn